alexei-kouprianov/COVID.2019.ru/README.md

 To cite this repository in publications use:

     Kouprianov, A. (2020).
 COVID.2019.ru.
-Coronavirus emidemics in Russia: data and scripts.
+Coronavirus epidemics in Russia: data and scripts.
     URL https://github.com/alexei-kouprianov/COVID.2019.ru

 A BibTeX entry for LaTeX users is: